 The alternative lending options below are used by small business owners, like you, to secure the funding their businesses need.
 Factors like application process, funding speed, and loan terms will all play a part in your decision when choosing one of these popular options.

-Small Business Association (SBA) – While the SBA doesn’t lend directly to small businesses, they do take some of the risks off the table, which enables the bank to lend when traditional Business loans aren’t an option.
+Small Business Association (SBA) – While the SBA doesn’t lend directly to small businesses, they do take some risks off the table, which enables the bank to lend when traditional Business loans aren’t an option.
 If you’re eligible to apply, you will need to meet specific criteria and provide documents including a sound business plan and financial statements to name a few.
 The process can take anywhere from several weeks to several months to complete.

 Crowdfunding – Depending on your business model and strategy, you may consider crowdfunding.
 This new model enables a number of individuals to make small contributions toward funding your project via a web platform.
 The business offers a product or service to each individual in return.
 If this option sounds attractive be prepared to invest your time in developing and marketing your project, as it will be essential to attract as many individuals as possible.

 Merchant Cash Advance – Another non-bank option for funding is a Merchant Cash Advance.
 MCA’s are not loans, so if the business has a limited history or poor credit that may be ok.
 Funding is based on credit/debit card sales and once approved, fixed automatic repayments are made based on a preset daily percentage.
 The cost is typically higher than alternative loans and certainly higher than banks, but business owners can get funding in days with a simple application and transparent terms.

 If you’re tired of getting turned down at the bank or want to avoid the headache altogether, take a look at one of the options discussed above.